-File > Clear

-3. Alignment

-Before they are averaged, all the frames need to be shifted so each star occupies the same pixels in each frame.
-This what the Stack > Register commands are for.
-When starting these commands, CCDStack will take the image currently displayed, and automatically select a set of stars from this image to use as alignment references.
+Before they are normalized, all the frames need to be shifted so that each star occupies the same pixels in each frame.
+This is what Stack - Register commands are for.
+When starting these commands, CCDStack will take the image currently displayed and automatically select a set of stars from this image to use as alignment references.
 Examine the stack of images to see if the alignment stars seem well chosen; clear and select different ones if not.
 (I always choose my own, and I usually choose at least twice as many as CCDStack does on its own.)
-For images in which the stars are more than a fraction of a stellar image size off the mark, click and drag them into better alignment with the mouse before pushing the align all button.
+For images in which the stars are more than a fraction of stellar image size off the mark, click and drag them into better alignment with the mouse before pushing the align all button.
 Star Snap does a coarse alignment, and the Bicubic B-Spline fit does a very precise alignment.
-Here's the sequence of commands:
+Here is the sequence of commands:

-File > Open Selected, using the path and file strings to identify .CAL data for a given object

-Stack > Register > Star Snap > align all
+- 1. File Open Selected, using the path and file strings to identify CAL data for a given project. - 2.
+Stack Register - (a) Star Snap remove all reference stars select/remove reference stars, following the prompts, then align all - (b) Apply Nearest Neighbor Apply To All - 3.
+File Save All, again choosing some descriptive file suffix (e.g. ALIGN) - 4.
+File Remove all images Clear

-Stack > Register > Apply > Bicubic B-Spline > Apply to All

-File > Save Data > All, again choosing some evocative file suffix (e.g. .ALIGN)

-File > Clear

 Three related items worth noting: